Vinaygond/Vinaygond.github.io/aboutme.md

 I’m **Vinay Kumar Gond**, a distributed systems architect and founder building software for high-stakes environments where scale, correctness, and trust all matter at once.

 My work sits at the intersection of backend infrastructure, forensic financial intelligence, compliance-aware automation, and AI-assisted legal workflows.
-I am most interested in systems that have to survive pressure: messy data, adversarial behavior, platform constraints, legal scrutiny, and real users depending on the outcome.
+I am most interested in systems that have to survive pressure: messy data, platform constraints, legal scrutiny, and real users depending on the outcome.

 ### The Journey